What is the course about?

 What level is the course and do I need any particular skills?

 The session is ‘introductory’ and does not require previous studies on the topic.
 However, curiosity and a willingness to discuss will help both your learning and class discussion.
-This session may also be seen as an appetiser for or shorter version of the course ‘History and memory in society and international politics’.

 How will I be taught, and will there be any work outside the class?